Wensi-Tang/OS-CNN/Readme.txt

 ####

 #### read me ####
 1_1_OS-CNN_easy_use_Run_and_Save_Model.ipynb
-    This is a easy use OS-CNN
+    This is an easy use OS-CNN
     search "X_train, y_train, X_test, y_test = TSC_data_loader(dataset_path, dataset_name)"
     you could replace the "X_train, y_train, X_test, y_test" as you like, or you could change dataset_name to determine which UCR dataset you want to run